Jordan’s Ma’in Hot Springs – The Green Oasis

 Visit Dead Sea Museum:

-Located 5 km away from the Ma’in Hot springs is the Dead Sea Museum.
-Sparing an hour here gives you a solid introduction to the geology, history, and environment of the Dead Sea.
+Drive 5km from Ma’in Hot Springs to reach the Dead Sea Museum.
+Spending an hour here gives you a solid introduction to the geology, history, and environment of the Dead Sea.

 Amman tourist beach:

-The public Amman Beach is attractive and affordable.
-A 20 minutes drive from Ma’in Hot Springs, the beach is long and well-maintained.
+Affordable and attractive!
+That’s Amman Beach for you.
+It is just 20 minutes away from Ma’in Hot Springs and is long and well-maintained.
 With so many amenities available, you can easily spend the entire day here.

 Madaba Archaeological Park:

-Visit this small open-air museum, a 40 minutes drive from Ma’in Hot Springs, to explore the remains of Byzantine churches with awe-inspiring ancient mosaics and other artifacts unearthed in the region.
+It is a small open-air museum, which is a 40-minute drive from Ma’in Hot Springs. tExplore the remains of Byzantine churches with awe-inspiring ancient mosaics and other artifacts unearthed in the region.